jozoforza/Nodejs_passowrd_manager/README.md

 - new (creates new password with given information)
 - newTable (creates table - only needed when first time opening the app)
 - del (deletes password with given id)
-- search (searches for password provider including the given string)
+- search (searches for passwords with providers including the given string)